rspamd/rspamd.com/doc/fuzzy_storage.md

 The `allow_update` setting is a comma-delimited array of strings, or a [map]({{ site.baseurl }}/doc/modules/multimap.html) of IP addresses, that are allowed to perform changes to fuzzy storage - You should also set `read_only` = no in your fuzzy_check plugin, see step 3 below.

-Transport protocol encryption might also be used for access control purposes...

 ### Transport protocol encryption